Last updated on June 15th, 2024 at 07:31 am

 Contingency Defined

-Understanding Contingencies: Contingencies are contractual provisions that protect the interests of both buyers and sellers during the home buying process.
+Knowing What Contingencies Are: Contingencies are contractual provisions that protect the interests of both buyers and sellers during the home buying process.

 Contingencies are put in place to address any uncertainties or potential issues that may arise during the transaction.
 Some common contingencies include: